A message on the topic of biological death. Main signs of clinical death

 - cardiac arrest.

 During this period, irreversible changes in the body have not yet developed.
-Various organs die with different speed.
-The higher the level of tissue organization, the more sensitive it is to a lack of oxygen and the faster this tissue dies.
-The most highly organized tissue of the human body is the cortex hemispheres The brain dies as quickly as possible, after 4-6 minutes.
+Various organs die with at different speeds.
+The higher the level of organization of a tissue, the more sensitive it is to a lack of oxygen and the more quickly this tissue dies.
+The most highly organized tissue of the human body is the cortex. cerebral hemispheres the brain dies as quickly as possible, after 4-6 minutes.
 The period while the cerebral cortex is alive is called clinical death.
-During this period of time, restoration of function is possible. nerve cells and the central nervous system.
+During this period of time it is possible to restore function nerve cells and the central nervous system.

-If signs of clinical death are found, it is necessary to immediately begin resuscitation measures.
+If signs of clinical death are detected, it is necessary to immediately begin resuscitation measures.

 Signs of clinical death